-Continuation of 201, which is prerequisite.

-303. AMERICAN NATIONAL GOVERNMENT Three hours Basic principles and their practical application to the operation of the Federal constitution.
-The interpretation of the constitution by the various branches and departments of government, and the extension of government into the socio-economic field.
+- PRINCIPLES OF POLITICAL SCIENCE 202.Three hours Continuation of 201, which is prerequisite. - 303.
+American National Government Three hours Basic principles and their practical application to the operation of the Federal constitution.
+The interpretation of the constitution by the various branches and departments of government, and the extension of government into the socio-economic field. - 304.
+American National Government Three hours Continuation of 303, which is prerequisite.
+NOTE: Foreign Relations.
+See History 303 and 304.